Writers get asked this often and more often than not, the answer can be distilled to this: I don’t really know. They just come to me.

 She practices what she preaches about how businesses can do a better job of using social media in their marketing activities.
 Her post on why business owners need a “stop-doing” list helped give me a push in the right direction in 2011 and I’ve been reading her ever since.
 Lisa gets bonus marks for being a fellow resident of Ottawa–where a one-time non-existent entrepreneurial culture is growing today, thanks to the people who put in the time to make it happen.

-Yes, the man’s a giant in film review.
-But at his core, Roger’s a writer who just happens to talk about film.
-His ideas often touch on things that transcend cinema.
-He built a rather fine career on his considerable writing talents, and yet in the last several years, his skills have grown even more.
-It’s partly in defiance of illness and loss, but there’s something else that drives this guy’s incredible passion for words.
-He’s not afraid to colour outside the lines.
-He reminds that there is endless satisfaction in digging deeper into your thinking and to not just settle for what comes quickly.
+Gone from us far too soon, and a giant in film review, Roger Ebert was a writer first…and one who just happened to talk about film.
+His ideas often touched on things that transcend cinema.
+He built a rather fine career on his considerable writing talents, and yet in the last several years of his life, his considerable skills somehow grew even mightier.
+Maybe it was in defiance of his illness and the cruel losses he suffered, but that passion he had for words was really something else.
+Unafraid to colour outside the lines, Ebert reminded us all that there is endless satisfaction in digging deeper into your thinking and to not just settle for what comes quickly.

 I was first drawn to Artie because of his speaking style, which I admire greatly (and that includes his trademark bowtie).
 He’s a powerful advocate for anyone who is in the ideas business.
 What I’ve found has really been keeping me coming back, however, is his emphasis on ethics.
 He’s also a fan of Thich Nhat Hanh.
 So again, bonus points.